DylanBarrett/IT2600FinalProject/README.md

-# IT2600 Final Project How to build a computer
+# How to build a computer
 Created by *Dylan Barrett*

 Description: An in depth guide of building a computer and the sub-parts that go into it.